ministryofjustice/security-guidance/docs/passwords.md

 Follow the [Government Service Manual for Passwords](https://www.gov.uk/service-manual/design/passwords) when you administer or develop MOJ systems or services.

-Suppliers and vendors **shall** ensure that systems support the password requirements.
-Systems **shall** be able to issue, change, reset, and revoke passwords.
-This **shall** be possible using well-defined and fully-described processes.
-Supply enough information and procedures to fulfil MoJ password policy.
+Suppliers and vendors ensure that systems support the password requirements.
+Systems be able to issue, change, reset, and revoke passwords.
+This be possible using well-defined and fully-described processes.
+Supply enough information and procedures to fulfil password policy.

 The [NCSC guidance](https://www.ncsc.gov.uk/guidance/password-guidance-simplifying-your-approach) for simplifying passwords says that forcing complex passwords has: